Team

 Rosita is credentialed as a Certified Fund Raising Executive (CFRE) and 21/64 Certified Advisor.
 She holds a M.A. in Latin American, Caribbean and Iberian Studies from the University of Wisconsin at Madison, and a B.A. in History from UC Berkeley.
 She resides in Oakland with her family.

-As Justice Funders’ Senior Director of Innovation, Mario partners with philanthropy and field practitioners to design, pilot and scale both innovation and collective action that advances social movements through our Movement Commons Lab.
-Mario comes to the organization via Stanford University’s Hasso Plattner Institute of Design (d.school), where he served as a 2016-2017 Civic Innovation Fellow, as well as Guidestar, where he held the position of Entrepreneur-in-Residence.
-He is the founder of the movement-building technology platform, Giving Side.
+Mario comes to the organization via Stanford University’s d.school, where he served as a 2016-2017 Civic Innovation Fellow, and Guidestar, where he was an entrepreneur-in-residence.
+Mario is the founder of the movement-building technology platform, Giving Side.

 Kimi Mojica joined Justice Funders in 2018 and currently serves as the Senior Director of Consulting where they guide and support philanthropic institutions in aligning grantmaking practices with social justice values and the Just Transition.
 In addition to leading Justice Funders’ consulting practice, they lend their talents to support the design and delivery of the Harmony Initiative and other leadership programs.
 They bring over twenty years of experience as a process strategist, facilitator and trainer working with a broad range of leaders and groups to vision and steward positive change beyond traditional DEI efforts, to transform culture, conflict and practices towards collective liberation.